apacheignite/documentation/sql/dml.md

   ]
 }
 [/block]
-However, in a majority of use cases, you prefer to work with concrete fields rather than with a whole object value by executing queries like the one below:
+If you prefer to work with concrete fields rather than with a whole object value,  you execute a query like the one shown below:
 [block:code]
 {
   "codes": [